 A workaround in Revit would be to create a shared parameter with a formula that pulls the elbow angle, which can then be scheduled and modified.

 However, with the help of Ideate Explorer, you can quickly query the problematic duct fittings and fix them with the desired fitting angle.

 - No need to create a shared parameter

 - No need to edit the fitting family

 - No need to create a schedule to show elements with the wrong fitting angle

-We will take a look at an example involving duct fittings. however, the process is the same for pipe fittings.
-Here is a video of the process.
+Take a look at an example involving duct fittings. however, the process is the same for pipe fittings.
+Video of an Ideate Explorer Query Process.

 About the Author

 Vasudha is an MEP Application Specialist at Ideate, Inc. based on San Francisco office.
 She has a Master’s degree in Energy Engineering from the University of Illinois at Chicago where she specialized in HVAC design, green buildings and energy analysis.
 Prior to Ideate, she interned at a few multinational companies where she performed finite element analysis for design validation of components.
 Vasudha provides Revit MEP training and support for various AEC firms